Why I Write Fiction

 I used the money to go work in Jerusalem on archaeological digs.
 I spent a lot of time in Israel, doing research for my novels.
 Let’s not kid ourselves about archaeology–it’s exhausting work in high heat for no pay.
 The cartoonist who did my picture at the top of this page has no idea how an archaeologist should look.
 The photo at left shows the reality–it’s me at the end of a brutally hot day during the first year I went to Jerusalem to work on a dig.
 If you think this is fun, then you’re absolutely right.
 Maybe you should join us some year on the Mount Zion dig.

 And I began work on the project that was burning a hole in my brain—my series of novels about Jesus of Nazareth, now titled Crown of Thorns.
 It’s a huge project, and it’s consumed my life now for several years.
-I’m getting close to releasing Book 1 in the series.
-And Book 2 is mostly written in first draft.
+I released Book 1 in April, 2020.
+And Book 2 is now in editing.
 I have Book 3 and Book 4 mapped out in my head.
 I’m fired up to get this done.

 So that’s where I’m at now.

 I’m going to finish the Crown of Thorns series.
 It’ll be four books, each covering roughly one year.

 When Crown of Thorns is done, I plan to return to City of God and finish it.
 I can imagine several more books in the series that take us right up through the great battle at Masada that ended the Jewish revolt.